• Skip to primary navigation

 • Doesn’t generate a lot of excess heat, considering it’s a toaster/oven

-The lesson here is that change isn’t always a bad thing, even if we have to be dragged into it.
+The lesson here is that change isn’t always a bad thing, even if you have to be dragged into it.

 Frugality